 Applications for named awards are collected two times per year: September and February.
 We currently collect applications for about 80 scholarships each year.
 Most scholarships are awarded in the Spring Semester (about 75) and a much smaller number of awards are made in the Fall (3-5).

 Scholarship requirements are determined by each donor, read through the scholarship description to see if you qualify.
 Total scholarship awards (which can consist of multiple Named Scholarships) vary in amount from year to year, last year total awards ranged from $1,000 to $30,000, with most in the $4,000 to $6,000 range.

 - You must apply online for each scholarship in which you are interested; we cannot take emailed or paper applications.
-The fall application will be available in mid-September.

 - Attach a current resume.